namad/source-foundation-docs/cli-color-generator.md

 <a href="https://codepen.io/oxn-krtv/full/ExOwLBz" target="_blank">See example on CodePen →</a>

+During the build time global colors replaced with stored values.
+For example, `$value: {global.grey-98}` becomes `$value: hsl(200deg 9% 98%)`.
+You can change colour opacity with `rbga({global.grey-98}, 0.65)` which resolves to `hsla(200deg 9% 98% / 65%)`.

 #### Accents

+There are global accents too!
+There is a sligntly wider set of parameters, but it's the same replaceable moduloe.
+Accents also dynamically generated using parameters from the config file.
+All neutral colours reference these values as `{global.grey-100} ... {global.grey-4}`

 The color is defined by its initial HUE value.
 {% include code-block-start.html class="min-w-[342px]" caption="./source.config.json" %}
 ```js